 To avoid serious problems, choose trees that are adapted to your location.
 Consider whether the tree produces nuisance fruit or if there are disease-resistant varieties available.
 For example, there are a number of crabapple varieties that are resistant to apple scab and rust diseases.
 Also consider the mature size of a tree to be sure you have enough room.
-Ask a local nurseryman for suggestions for trees adapted to your area.
+Your local extension office and garden center can make tree recommendations for your region.